Military coups in Pakistan: 1973

 In 1973, Brig.
 Ali, Major Farouk Adam Khan, Squadron Leader Ghous, Colonel Aleem Afridi and Lt.
 Colonel Tariq Rafi plotted a coup against the government of Zulfiqar Ali Bhutto to establish a revolutionary military junta.
 However Colonel Aleem Afridi backed down and informed the government against the plot.
 The coup plotters were court martialed and arrested.

 1980

 In 1980, a plot by Maj.
 Gen. Tajammul Hussain Malik to assassinate Zia-ul-Haq on Pakistan Day on March 23, 1980, was exposed and thwarted.

 1984

-In 1984, Zia ul Haq regime faced another attempt of coup d'etat just four years after the 1980 attempt.
-This time the coup attempt came from leftists who wanted to overthrow Zia and establish a populist military regime in the country.
+In 1984, General Zia ul Haq's regime faced another coup d'etat attempt, just four years after the failed plot of 1980.
+This time the coup was orchestrated by the leftist factions seeking to overthrow Zia and establish a populist military regime in the country.
 The attempt was foiled by Inter Services Intelligence and all the plotters were arrested.

 1995

 In 1995, a coup attempt against the government of Benazir Bhutto led by Maj.
 Gen. Zahirul Islam Abbasi with the support of Islamic extremists failed.